perlaruizaviles/farandula/farandula-java/Readme.md

 int [] infantAges = new int[]{1,2};
 List<Passenger> infantList = Passenger.intants(infantAges);
 ```
+__Note:__ number of infants (infants on lap) can never be greater than adults, since it actually makes no sense.
 The result list could be used as information for the search command.

 ### PassengerType